Reginald R. Belknap: Retirement

 Belknap had a long and active retirement and was a member of many military orders and societies.

-He was elected a Hereditary Companion of the New York Commandery of the Military Order of the Loyal Legion of the United States on 17 November 1937 and served as the Order's national commander-in-chief from 15 October 1947 to 9 October 1951.
+He was elected a Hereditary Companion of the New York Commandery of the Military Order of the Loyal Legion of the United States on 17 November 1937 (insignia number 19,131) and served as the Order's national commander-in-chief from 15 October 1947 to 9 October 1951.
 He was also a member of the Naval Order of the United States and served as its commander general from 1931 to 1937.
 In 1897 he became an Hereditary Companion of the Military Order of Foreign Wars and became a Veteran Companion after his service in the Spanish–American War.

 He was commander of the New York Chapter of the Military Order of the World War from 1931 to 1935 and served as the Order's national vice commander-in-chief from 1933 to 1936 and national commander-in-chief from 1936 to 1937.
 He served as president of the Naval Academy Graduates Association of New York in 1943.